 College of Liberal Arts & Social Sciences > Academics > School of Public Service > Student Resources > Graduate > Jobs and Internships > Internships & Professional Development

-Purpose of Internships & Professional DevelopmentAs a highly individualized learning experience, internships have two purposes: 1) they provide students with opportunities to integrate practical and academic experiences in the context of public service management, and 2) they give students opportunities to contribute to society, thereby extending the public service mission of DePaul University.
+Purpose of Internships & Professional DevelopmentAs a highly individualized learning experience, internship & professional development placements have two purposes: 1) they provide students with opportunities to integrate practical and academic experiences in the context of public service management, and 2) they give students opportunities to contribute to society, thereby extending the public service mission of DePaul University.

 DePaul’s College of Liberal Arts and Social Sciences offers graduate students a Scholarship for Community and Project Based Learning Internships.
 This program offers stipends for any graduate student pursuing an internship with a non-profit, non-governmental organization, or government entity.
 These scholarships are available for each quarter, and you have to be registered in an internship course (MPS 601 or MPS 610) to qualify.